knaw-huc/data-envelopes/help_documentation.md

 * Institute - select your institute
 * ID - this will be filled in automatically the first time you save the data-envelope
-* Status - this will be initialised to 'under construction' when you first save the envelope
+* Status - this is filled in automatically.
+It will be initialised to 'under construction' when you first save the envelope and updated when you submit it

 # Level 1 Basic Information
 This level describes the data-envelope itself and the dataset contact person.